scikit-learn-contrib/hiclass/docs/source/get_started/training_and_predicting.rst

 Training and Predicting
 =======================

-HiClass follows the same API from the popular machine learning library scikit-learn.
+HiClass adheres to the same API from the popular machine learning library scikit-learn.
 Hence, training is as easy as calling the :literal:`fit` method on the training data:

 .. code-block:: python